Robert F. Kennedy Bridge: 1935 progress

+1936 progress

 By February 1936, the TBA had awarded contracts for paving the Bronx Kill and East River spans, as well as for constructing several administrative buildings for the TBA near the bridge.
+Lyons continued to object to Moses's plans for the bridge's Bronx approach.
 Moses wanted to speed up construction on the Triborough Bridge so that it would meet a deadline of July 11, 1936.
-He objected to an order that Ickes made in March 1936, decentralizing control of PWA resident engineers, who would report to state PWA bosses instead of directly to the PWA's main office in Washington, D.C.
+He objected to Ickes's decision, in March 1936, to decentralize control of PWA resident engineers, who would report to state PWA bosses instead of directly to the PWA's main office in Washington, D.C.
 Moses believed that the PWA boss for New York, Arthur S. Tuttle, was indecisive.
 In return, Ickes assured Moses of Tuttle's full cooperation.
-Moses also appealed to Ickes to increase the construction workers' workweeks from 30 to 40 hours so the bridge would be able to open on time, but was initially rejected.
-A 40-hour workweek was approved in June 1936, one month before the bridge's projected opening.

 The 300-by-84-foot superstructure of the Harlem River lift span was assembled in Weehawken, New Jersey.
 It was floated northward to the Triborough Bridge site in April 1936.
 Early the next month, the 200-ton main lift span was hoisted into place above the Harlem River in a process that took sixteen minutes.
-In addition, the city gave the New York City Omnibus Corporation a temporary permit to operate bus routes on the Triborough Bridge, connecting the bus stops on each of the bridge's ends, during the summer months.
+In addition, the city gave the New York City Omnibus Corporation a temporary permit to operate bus routes on the Triborough Bridge, connecting the bus stops at each of the bridge's ends, during the summer months.
+Moses appealed to Ickes to increase the construction workers' workweeks from 30 to 40 hours so the bridge would be able to open on time, but was initially rejected.
+A 40-hour workweek was approved that June.
+As late as the day before the bridge's opening on July 11, workers were still putting finishing touches on the bridge and surrounding highways.

 A byproduct of the Triborough project was the creation of parks and playgrounds in the lands underneath the bridges and approaches.
 The largest of these parks was Randall's Island Park, located on Wards and Randalls Islands.
-The park on Randalls Island was approved in February 1935, and included the construction of an Olympic-sized running track called Downing Stadium, work on which began in summer 1935.
+The park on Randalls Island was approved in February 1935 and included an Olympic-sized running track called Downing Stadium, work on which began in mid-1935; the stadium was incomplete at the time of the bridge's opening.
+The plan included infilling a strait, Little Hell Gate, between the two islands.
 Smaller parks were also built in Astoria and Manhattan.